 The next section provides more in-depth discussions and guidance on choosing the hardware components that make up your complete computer system.

-A computer is a collection of components that influence the overall performance of the PC and your overall computing experience.
+A computer is a collection of components that influences the overall performance of the PC and your overall computing experience.
 The pieces of a computer, or the hardware, include processor(s), hard drives, optical drives such as DVD-ROM drives, and video and sound cards.
 Knowing what each component does, and its relative impact on the performance of a computer, allows you to choose the best system for your budget.

-The engine that drives any PC is the processor, or CPU, which executes operations, performs calculations, and coordinates the other hardware components.
+The engine that drives any PC is the processor, or CPU, which executes operations, performs calculations and coordinates the other hardware components.
 The processor is also the driving force behind the cost of any PC, as it tends to be the most expensive component.

 Most new computer buyers don’t need the fastest processor or the one with the greatest number of cores.
-To save money without sacrificing performance, you may wish to consider a system with a processor that is one or two generations behind the newest ones.
+To save money without sacrificing performance, you may wish to consider a system with a processor that is one or two generations behind the newest processors.

-Over the years, operating systems have become more complex and powerful, and software makers have designed products to exploit the latest technology, all of which requires greater amounts of hard disk space.
+Over the years, operating systems have become more complex and powerful, and software makers have designed products to exploit the latest technology, all of which require greater amounts of hard disk space.
 Also, more and more users are getting involved in digital photography, video and music.
-This, too, requires an immense of amount of hard disk space—both internal and external—to store all of this data and provide room for expansion over time.
+This, too, requires an immense amount of hard disk space—both internal and external—to store all of this data and provide room for expansion over time.
 This section discusses key hardware devoted to data storage.

 Computers have two types of memory—temporary and permanent.
 Any data saved in temporary memory is lost when you shut the computer down.
 The most common type of temporary memory in a computer is RAM, or random access memory.
 RAM is the primary storage for a computer processor—it is the working area used for loading, displaying and manipulating applications and data.
 Therefore, the amount of RAM your system has impacts several aspects of the computing experience—most importantly, the types and number of software programs you can run simultaneously at an acceptable rate.

 You may also find memory modules that operate at different speeds.
-While, like a faster processor, faster memory is better, it is unlikely that you will notice the difference.
+While, like a processor, faster memory is better, it is unlikely that you will notice the difference.
 Therefore, you can save money by choosing the slower-speed memory, if you have the option.